yahoo/AppDevKit/README.md

 [![codecov](https://codecov.io/gh/yahoo/AppDevKit/branch/master/graph/badge.svg)](https://codecov.io/gh/yahoo/AppDevKit)
 [![CocoaPods](https://img.shields.io/cocoapods/v/AppDevKit.svg?maxAge=2592000?style=flat-square)](https://github.com/yahoo/AppDevKit)

-AppDevKit is an iOS development library that provides foundational and developer everyday required features for their iOS app development.
-It has been used by Yahoo’s iOS app production for 3 years, and future outsourcing apps will also be using AppDevKit.
-The stability and scalability has been verified on these production apps.
-It makes difficult development tasks easier and has saved 30% development time in real case.
-It also covers incompatibility issues caused by different iOS platforms.
+AppDevKit is an iOS development library that provides fundamental and usefull features to help your iOS app development.
+This kit has used by Yahoo’s iOS app development team in Taiwan for the past 3 years, and we plan on having future outsourced apps use AppDevKit too.
+Our use of this code in many production environments helped improve its stability and scalability.
+We find thes libraries make difficult development tasks easier and has saved us up to 30% development time in some cases.
+The kit also helps address some incompatibility issues found in different iOS versionss.

-It has 5 major parts that include command, user interfaces, animate, image and list view support libraries.
-Please leverage AppDevKit in your iOS project or join our development group of AppDevKit.
-We will maintain this project for you.
+AppDevKit has 5 major parts.
+These are: command, user interfaces, animation, image, and list view support libraries.
+Please feel welcome to use AppDevKit in your iOS projects and help contribute improvements to too.

-If you have any idea to improve this project, please feel free to contact with me (**cfsung@yahoo-inc.com**) and core team (**app-dev-kit@yahoo-inc.com**) or send **Pull Request** to us.
+If you have suggestions about how to improve this project, please feel free to contact (**cfsung@yahoo-inc.com**) and core development team (**app-dev-kit@yahoo-inc.com**) or send **Pull Request** to this project.
 Thank you.

 <img src="img/AppDevKitSticker.jpg">